Doctor of Physical Therapy: Degree Overview

 In general, a student seeking admission into this type of degree program require a baccalaureate degree.
 Some academic institutions require students to complete prerequisite courses in biology, statistics, chemistry, physics, social science and psychology.
 Additionally, programs could require letters of recommendation and GRE scores.

-Students complete required clinical experiences, which generally include patient observation and examination, through campus clinics or at affiliated physical therapy facilities.
-They learn to use problem-solving activities and case studies in order to enhance the learning experience.
+Studies in a DPT program focus on advanced topics relating to human movement, physical therapy methods and physical sciences.
+Students learn to use problem-solving activities and case studies in order to enhance the learning experience.
 Common physical therapy course topics include:

 - Human anatomy and physiology